h2tc-roboticsx/H2TC/README.md

 <!-- ## Bibtex -->

 ## Run from scratch
-Simply follow the following steps to run the provided tools from scratch:
+Simply follow the steps below to run the provided tools from scratch:
 1. Install the [dependencies](#dependencies).
 2. Fetch the raw data.
 You have two options to fetch the raw data:
     - Download our captured dataset from [Dropbox](https://www.dropbox.com/sh/ahet936ypjs1582/AACNYG0sjf1XdVxuZVLVL4fFa?dl=0).
-    - Capture your data with our provided [recorder](#recorder) and suggested [sensors](https://lipengroboticsx.github.io/recorder/).
+    - Capture your own data with our provided [recorder](#recorder) and suggested [sensors](https://lipengroboticsx.github.io/recorder/).
 It helps build your data recording system and then collect more in-distribution data.
 3. [Process](#data-processing) the raw data.
 4. (Optional) Annotate the processed data with our provided [annotator](#annotator).